Mignon (chocolate egg)

 The Mignon chocolate egg is an Easter confectionery made by the Fazer company.
 Its distinctive features are a filling of almond-hazelnut nougat inside a real eggshell.
 The Mignon is the second oldest Fazer product (only surpassed by the Pihlaja marmalade candy), dating back to 1896, when Karl Fazer brought the idea from Germany.

-Enduringly popular as parts of Finnish Easter celebrations with ca. two million eggs sold per year, Mignon eggs are handmade at the Fazer factory in Vantaa.
+With around two million eggs sold per year, Mignon eggs are a popular part of Finnish Easter celebrations.
+They are handmade at the Fazer factory in Vantaa.